acend/quarkus-techlab/content/rest.md

 ```

 In the data-consumer microservice we will have another resource on the path "/data" which serves for now as a proxy to our data-producer.
 We will consume the data-producer microservices API with a service called `DataProducerService`.
-To achieve that generate an interface called `DataProducerService` which mirrors the data-producer's DataResource.
+To achieve that, generate an interface called `DataProducerService` which mirrors the data-producer's DataResource.
 Annotate the `DataProducerService` with the MicroProfile annotation `@RegisterRestClient` to allow Quarkus to acces the interface for CDI Injection as a REST Client.

 ```java